 With consistent growth and repeat business, we have remained deliberately small in order to remain true to our core vision of director-level involvement at all stages.
 There are many ways to tackle qualitative research, to get to the crux of the question, whether in research studio, in store, in home or online.

 In addition to 'classic' approaches like focus groups and in-depth interviews, we also love:

 - Friendship pairs/triads

 - In use observations (e.g. current, prototypes)

-- Pre-work experimentation (e.g. digital or paper diaries, collages, digital footage sent on Whatsapp, ‘bring a thing’).
+- Pre-work experimentation (e.g. digital or paper diaries, collages, 'selfie' video footage sent on Whatsapp, ‘bring a thing’, tasks on online platforms).